tensorflow/community/rfcs/20190116-embedding-partitioned-variable.md

 #### A new type `ShardedVariable`

-As discussed above, `PartitionedVariable` sometimes concatenates component variables silently.
-So we need another object as a convenience wrapper for a list of variables and use this as a guard against any inadvertent concatenation.
-Users don't have to deal with it as long as they use Keras' layer API and it won't be exposed as a public API.
+As discussed above, `PartitionedVariable` concatenates component variables silently which can only serve the purpose of loadbalancing.
+So we need another object for uses cases where computation needs to be parellelized or storage needs to be sharded.
+Users don't have to deal with it as long as they use Keras' layer API and it won't be exposed as a public API in pre-TF 2.0 stage.

-In order not to be mixed up with the 1.x API, we give it a different name (other options are `LoadBalanceVariable` or `VariableList`):

 ```python
 class ShardedVariable(object):